Drowning: South Asia

 Deaths due to drowning is high in the South Asian region with India, China, Pakistan and Bangladesh accounting for up to 52% of the global deaths.
 Death due to drowning is known to be high in the Sundarbans region in West Bengal and in Bihar.

-According to theDaily Times in rural Pakistan, boats are the preferred mode of transport where available.
+According to the Daily Times in rural Pakistan, boats are the preferred mode of transport where available.
 Due to the influence of female modesty culture in Pakistan, women are not encouraged to swim.

+In the Iranian Sistan province there have been numerous instances of children dying in hootak water holes.

 Africa

-In lower income countries, cases of drowning and deaths caused by drowning are under reported and data collection is limited.
-Many low-income countries in Africa have the highest rates of drowning, with incidence rates calculated from population based studies across 15 different countries (Egypt, Ethiopia, Kenya, Uganda, Tanzania, Malawi, Zimbabwe, South Africa, Nigeria, Ghana, Burkina Faso, Ghana, Guinea, Cote d'Ivoire, and the Gambia) ranging from 0.33 per 100,000 population to 502 per 100,000 population.
-Potential risk factors include young age, being male, having to commute across or work on the water (e.g. Fishermen), quality and carrying capacity of the boat, and poor weather.
+In lower-income countries, cases of drowning and deaths caused by drowning are under reported and data collection is limited.
+Many low-income countries in Africa have the highest rates of drowning, with incidence rates calculated from population-based studies across 15 different countries (Burkina Faso, Côte d'Ivoire, Egypt, Ethiopia, the Gambia, Ghana, Guinea, Kenya, Malawi, Nigeria, Seychelles, South Africa, Uganda, Tanzania, and Zimbabwe) ranging from 0.33 per 100,000 population to 502 per 100,000 population.
+Potential risk factors include young age, being male, having to commute across or work on the water (e.g. fishermen), quality and carrying capacity of the boat, and poor weather.

 United States

-In the United States, drowning is the second leading cause of death (after motor vehicle accidents) in children 12 and younger.
+In the United States, drowning is the second leading cause of death (after motor vehicle accidents) in children aged 12 and younger.

 People who drown are more likely to be male, young, or adolescent.
 There is a racial disparity found in drowning incidents.
 According to CDC data collected from 1999 to 2019, drowning rates among Native Americans was 2 times higher than non-Hispanic whites while the rate among African-Americans was 1.5 times higher.
 Surveys indicate that 10% of children under 5 have experienced a situation with a high risk of drowning.
 Worldwide, about 175,000 children die through drowning every year.
 The causes of drowning cases in the US from 1999 to 2006 were as follows:

 According to the US National Safety Council, 353 people ages 5 to 24 drowned in 2017.